Bay Area Bucket List: Hiking at Las Trampas Regional Wilderness

 The blooming season for California poppies tends to occur from mid-February through mid-May.
 It is dependent on the rainfall that occurs in winter and spring.
 The plant only flowers for approximately 4 weeks.
 In hotter climates they will die back in the early summer, but they can bloom for most of the summer in cooler, coastal climates.
 The flowers of the California poppy close each night and stay closed on cloudy days.

-If you don’t have an opportunity to admire the poppies at the Las Trampas Regional Wilderness this spring, I still encourage you to add it to your own bucket lists of places to visit in the Bay Area.
-The trails offer exceptional view of not only poppies, but also Mt.
+Even thought the poppies aren’t quite popping’ at the Las Trampas Regional Wilderness this spring, I still encourage you to add it to your own bucket lists of places to visit in the Bay Area.
+The trails offer exceptional views of wildflowers, Mt.
 Diablo and the San Francisco Bay.
 We were able to see all the way to San Francisco as we walked along the ridge.
 It’s also a great area for birdwatching and glimpsing local wildlife.
-We spotted a cute little mole popping his head out alongside the trail.
 Happy hiking my friends!

 Affiliate Statement: This post contains affiliate links.
 I earn a small commission from qualifying purchases.
 These commissions are what help support my blog and I am grateful for your help.
 Opinions and post ideas are always my own and in no way influenced by the affiliate.